mhvk/screens/docs/examples/gen_velocities.rst

     plt.show()

-To visualize the modulation in scintillation velocity caused by both the pulsar's orbital motion and that of the Earth, it can be useful to make a 2D histogram.
+To visualize the modulation in scintillation velocity caused by both the pulsar's orbital motion and that of the Earth, we can make a 2D phase fold of the data.

 .. jupyter-execute::

     plt.figure(figsize=(10., 6.))

-    plt.hexbin(t.jyear % 1., th_p.value % 1., C=dveff.value,
+    plt.hexbin(t.jyear % 1., ph_p.value % 1., C=dveff.value,
                reduce_C_function=np.median, gridsize=19)
     plt.xlim(0., 1.)
     plt.ylim(0., 1.)